ChristopherKurcz/Virtual-Memory-Manager/README.md

 If the physical frames are full, you need to evict and replace a physical frame.
 As discussed in class, there are multiple ways to do this.
 In this project, you will implement two replacement policies, explained below.

 FIFO (First-In-First-Out) Replacement:
-    -Evict the oldest virtual page (among the currently resident pages in physical memory) brought in to the physical memory.
+- Evict the oldest virtual page (among the currently resident pages in physical memory) brought in to the physical memory.
 You will have to protect the pages that are NOT in physical memory to catch accesses to these page and record page faults.

 Third Chance Replacement:
-    -Maintain a circular linked list, with the head pointer pointing to the next potential candidate page for eviction (as discussed in class)
+- Maintain a circular linked list, with the head pointer pointing to the next potential candidate page for eviction (as discussed in class)
-    -Maintain a reference bit and a modified bit for each page in physical memory -When looking for the next candidate page for eviction, if by any chance, the page pointed by the head pointer has its reference bit on (=1), the head pointer resets this bit (=0), and moves to the next element in the circular list and retries.
+- Maintain a reference bit and a modified bit for each page in physical memory
+- When looking for the next candidate page for eviction, if by any chance, the page pointed by the head pointer has its reference bit on (=1), the head pointer resets this bit (=0), and moves to the next element in the circular list and retries.
 When the head finds a candidate with a zero reference bit, it becomes a candidate for replacement as per the second chance page replacement algorithm.
-    -However, in our third chance algorithm, you will need to give such a page a third chance if it has been modified (modified bit=1) since we assume pages requiring write-back will incur higher overheads for replacement.
+- However, in our third chance algorithm, you will need to give such a page a third chance if it has been modified (modified bit=1) since we assume pages requiring write-back will incur higher overheads for replacement.
-    -Example:
-    A physical page under the clock head could be in one of the following 3 states: (a) R=0, M=0; (b) R=1, M=0; or (c) R=1, M=1
+- Example: A physical page under the clock head could be in one of the following 3 states: (a) R=0, M=0; (b) R=1, M=0; or (c) R=1, M=1
     - In case (a), the page can be immediately evicted.
     - In case (b), you should give it a second chance, i.e. reset the R bit, and if the next time the clock head comes to that page its bits indicate state (a), then replace it.
     - In case (c), you should give it a third chance, i.e. reset the R bit in the 1st pass, and even in the 2nd pass that the head comes to that page, you should skip it.
 Caution!
 You may be tempted to reset the M bit.
 However, if you do that, note that you will not know whether this page needs to be written back to disk (write_back parameter) later on at the time of replacement.
 Only the third time, should it be replaced (and written back).
 However, note it is possible that between the 2nd pass and the 3rd pass, the R bit could again change to 1 in which case it will again get skipped in the 3rd and 4th pass and would get evicted only in the 5th pass (as long as there is no further reference before then).

 ### Additional Implementation Requirements/Restrictions